-- a.
-Specify an FPGA clock Period of 8.33 ns (1/120 MHz). - b.
-Specify a Simulink system period of 1/120e6 seconds. - c.
-From the Perform analysis menu, select Post Synthesis and from Analyzer type menu, select Resource as shown below.
+- 1. Specify an FPGA clock period of 8.33 ns (1/120 MHz). - 2.
+Specify a Simulink system period of 1/120e6 seconds. - 3.
+From the Perform analysis menu, select Post Synthesis and from Analyzer type menu, select Resource as shown in the following figure .
 This option gives the resource utilization details after completion.